psnider/license-plate-game-aurelia/ReadMe.md

 Each hint randomly shows the pattern for a single known answer.
 - Recent answer results and hints are displayed in the bottom portion of the license plate, just below the main text input area.
 These messages time-out as appropriate.
-- Answers are lised in a separate view displayed over the same license plate image.
+- Answers are listed in a separate view displayed over the same license plate image.
 - Answers are scored with Boggle and Scrabble scores.
 - The difficulty of the correct answers for the current puzzle is used to select the difficulty of the following puzzle.
 - A menu button (in the upper left) contains:
   - An about button that allows the user to pick a version of the web-app built with a different application framework.
   Currently there are four versions of this web-app, each built with a different framework.
   They are: plain HTML+CSS+JS (no framework), React JS, Vue.js, and this one with Aurelia.
+  Of course, those other versions are in separate repos.
-  - A feedback button allows the user to pick a version of the web-app built with a different application framework.
+  - A feedback button allows the user to submit comments about the app.

 # Known Issues